 Skyline is a Canadian investment company listed on the Tel-Aviv Stock Exchange under the symbol SKLN.
 The Company owns hotels and resorts in Canada and in the United States ("US").
-Currently, the Company has 19 income producing assets, with 3,196 rooms and 129,918 square feet of commercial space.
-Skyline employs directly and indirectly approximately 2,000 staff in its Canadian and US resorts.
+Currently, the Company has 19 income producing assets, with 3,219 rooms and 89,869 square feet of commercial space.
+Skyline employs directly and indirectly approximately 2,000 staff at its Canadian and US resorts.
 The Company also has a small development business that strategically develops on excess real estate surrounding its resorts to further enhance the cash flow and value of its assets.